 Reached by: Trek from Tegar Village near Sumoor in Nubra Valley

 The Zamskhang Palace, not known to many is another example of excellent architecture and one of the beautiful Leh Ladakh Palaces.
 The Palace was the former residence of Kings of Nubra.
 It is built with mud, stone, and mortar and has a huge open terrace.
-Today, the Palace and Stupas from outside look in complete disrepair and ruin state.
+Today, the Palace and Stupas from the outside look in complete disrepair and ruin state.
 Only the Prayer room is intact which is adorned with several paintings, Thangkas, and the sculptures.

-The mountains ranges of Nubra Valley were pit stops of the Silk Road trade route.
+The mountain ranges of Nubra Valley were pit stops of the Silk Road trade route.
 So, the Palace used to house the pilgrims and traders who in return left the clay artifacts.
 These artifacts are housed inside and around the Chortens and Stupas.
 Inside the Palace, there are beautiful frescoes and paintings, which have still retained their beauty.

-The other posts from Leh Ladakh
+You might be interested in checking out other posts from Leh Ladakh